B4dT0bi/texel/readme.txt

   Strength can be smoothly adjusted between playing random legal moves (0) and playing at full strength (1000).

+MaxNPS

+  If set to a value larger than 0, Texel will not search faster than this many nodes per second.
+This can be used as an alternative to or in combination with the Strength parameter to reduce the playing strength.

 Threads

   Texel can use multiple CPUs and cores using threads.
 Up to 64 threads are